Canaan, Vermont: Social services

-Social services are provided in part by the Northeast Kingdom Community Action, located here and in other Northeast Kingdom sites.
+Social services are provided in part by the Northeast Kingdom Community Action, located in Canaan, as well as in other Northeast Kingdom sites.

 Northeast Kingdom Learning Services provides Adult Education and Literacy and High School Completion services to Canaan at no charge.

 Town Meeting

 Canaan, Vermont holds a town meeting on town meeting day, held in the school's gymnasium.

 Economy

 Since the start of the 20th century, Canaan has lost many logging jobs and most family farms.
 Tourism is now an important part of the local economy.

 The Beecher Falls furniture factory, a division of Ethan Allen, closed its manufacturing unit in August 2009, laying off 238 workers and leaving only the rough mill open.
 The plant opened in 1895 and was once the largest furniture factory east of Michigan.